-We started our day early and made our way towards Mount Horshan, which is a nature reserve and a military training zone.
+We started our day early and headed towards Mount Horshan, a nature reserve and military training zone.
 We called the army a day before to make sure that it is ok to hike there on Friday, and after nagging them a bit, they replied that there is no problem.

 About 100 meters after the trail junction, there’s a right turn up to Mount Horshan (3).
 The marking isn’t so visible, so just make sure to keep your eyes to the right.
-The climb up also doesn’t look so sympathetic, but don’t worry – after about 80 meters of steep climbing, you turn right onto a much milder trail, marked in blue color.
-This trail makes its way through the charming forest of Mount Horshan and occasionally, there’s an opening in the forest and you can gaze down on the landscape below.
+The climb up doesn’t look so sympathetic, but don’t worry – after about 80 meters of steep climbing, you turn right onto a much milder blue-marked trail.
+This trail passes through the charming forest of Mount Horshan and occasionally, there’s an opening in the forest and you can gaze down on the landscape below.
 We could see Bat Shlomo again, this time from the south.

-After about 1 km, we reached another trail junction, and turned left onto the red-marked trail (4).
-From here, there’s a mild climb to the peak of Mount Khorshan, and then the trail starts mildly descending until it reaches another trail junction (5).
-The red-marked trail led to the right, and the orange-marked trail led to the left, so we continued on the orange-marked trail.
+After about 1 km, we reached another trail junction and turned left onto the red-marked trail (4).
+From here, there’s a mild climb to the peak of Mount Horshan.
+Then, the trail starts mildly descending until it reaches another trail junction (5).
+We continued on the orange-marked trail that leads to the left.

-From this point, the trail continues through a beautiful forest and after crossing the black-marked trail, starts mildly descending for about 550 meters, until it reaches a dirt road (8).
+From this point, the trail continues through a beautiful forest.
+After crossing the black-marked trail, it mildly descents for about 550 meters until it reaches a dirt road (8).
 Beyond the dirt road, there’s a lone tree and next to it, a cattle gate.
 We crossed the cattle gate and then started ascending upwards.
 Everything around us was green.
 The vegetation was so high.
 There was also no shade at all.
 And then, we reached a point where we could see the whole surroundings beneath us.

 We continued on the trail, which wasn’t so clear, jumped over a gate, and started descending through the greenery.
 A short while after passing a lone Alon tree, we reached another cattle gate and turned left onto the trail, which at this point overlaps a green-marked trail (9).

 We continued right on a blue-marked trail for about 200 meters, turned right with the trail, and then reunited with the Ramot Menashe Trail.
 Then, there’s a long 3-km hike on a segment that overlaps the blue-marked trail.
-There were a few times that we had to leave the main route, because Jeeps were driving there, and then we walked next to the lovely cyclamen that grew along the right side of the route.
+There were a few times that we had to leave the main route because Jeeps were driving there.
+So, we walked next to the lovely cyclamen that grew on the right side of the route.
 There are supposed to be two water springs near the end of the 3-km, but we didn’t see them.
 The trail is also parallel to Nahal Shelef, but it’s too far away to be seen.

 At the end of the 3-km, we reached road number 672 (14).
-Carefully, we crossed to the other side of the road, where there was a long asphalt path that went northward.
+Carefully, we crossed to the other side, where there was a long asphalt path that went northward.
 We continued with the path for about 1.3 km and then crossed another road (15) to the compound of the Regional Council of Megiddo.

-It was afternoon when we got there, and after walking for so long under the sun, we had to stop for an afternoon nap.
+It was afternoon when we got there.
+After walking for so long under the sun, we had to stop for an afternoon nap.
 Since it was Friday, there was no one at the regional council offices, so we used the opportunity to nap on their lawn.
-Afterward, we filled our bottles from a drinking water tap, that was in the inner yard of the offices and continued our way.
+Afterward, we filled water from a drinking water tap located in the inner yard of the offices and continued onward.

 We continued on the red-marked trail for about 580 meters, with lots of stinging nettles all around us.
-To the right, you can see the trees next to Ein Faror, if you plan to camp there.
-After 580 meters, we reached a place where lots of families were doing BBQ and picnics, next to the flow of Nahal HaShofet (“the Stream of the Judge”) (18).
+To the right, you can see the trees next to Ein Faror.
+It’s possible to camp there.
+After 580 meters, we reached a place where families were doing BBQ and picnics, next to the flow of Nahal HaShofet (“the Stream of the Judge”) (18).
 The stream is called after the United States Circuit Judge, Julian William Mack, who also happened to be Jewish and served three years as the head of the Zionist Organization of America.

 If you want to leave the trail after this segment, you can only do it by hiking another 2 km to Hazorea and taking a bus from there.

-Short overview: It was also a long hike, but it felt a bit more shaded, at least at the beginning.
-We began our hike along HaShofet Stream, with its charming waterfalls and pools, and then hiked through a beautiful forest, where there were some steeps climbs and descends.
+It was also a long hike, but it felt a bit more shaded, at least at the beginning.
+We began our hike along HaShofet Stream, one of the most charming streams in Ramot Menashe.
+Then, we hiked through a beautiful forest, where there were some steep climbs and descents.
 Actually, there were several steep climbs along this segment, and that’s why I rated it as an easy-moderate trail.
 Most of it is easy, but there are some challenging parts.
 The most interesting place, in my view, is the Mishmar HaEmek Monument, which also has a fantastic viewpoint over the Jezreel Valley.